LLMs Faithfully and Iteratively Compute Answers During CoT: A Systematic Analysis With Multi-step Arithmetics: General settings

 \subsection{Arithmetic problems}

-We prepared a dataset of multi-hop arithmetic problems similarly to~\citet{kudo-etal-2023-deep} and~\citet{Yu2024DoLR}.
-Each sample is a string of assignments (e.g., \texttt{A=1}) and operations (e.g., \texttt{B=1+3} or \texttt{B=1+A}) ending with a query for a variable's value (e.g., \texttt{B=?}).
-We also defined five complexity levels, depending on (i) how many equations need to be resolved to reach the answer (\#Step in Table~\ref{table:tasks}), (ii) how many variables' values cannot be immediately resolved (and thus pended to a stack) in their first appearance when incrementally reading the problem from left to right (\#Stack), (iii) and the number of unnecessary distractor equations (\#Dist.).
-For example, in the Level 5 example in Table~\ref{table:tasks}, where \#Step is three and \#Stack is two, calculating \texttt{A} requires at least three steps of reasoning: \texttt{C(=1+2)=3}, \texttt{B(=2+3)=5}, and then \texttt{A(=1+5)=6}, and two variables need to be resolved before reaching \texttt{A}: \texttt{B} and \texttt{C}.
+We prepared a synthetic dataset of multi-hop arithmetic problems similarly to~\citet{kudo-etal-2023-deep} and~\citet{Yu2024DoLR}.
+Each problem instance consists of strings of assignments (e.g., \texttt{A=1}) and operations (e.g., \texttt{B=1+3} or \texttt{B=1+A}) ending with a query for a variable's value (e.g., \texttt{B=?}).
+By using this synthetic dataset, we can conduct controlled experiments across different levels of problem complexity and confirm the generality of the obtained results.
+Moreover, by training and evaluating probes for each common problem format (level), we can conduct fine-grained, token-level analyses.
+Such controlled analyses are difficult with datasets written in natural language.

+We specifically defined five complexity levels (Table~\ref{table:tasks}), depending on (i) how many equations need to be resolved to reach the answer (\#Step in Table~\ref{table:tasks}), (ii) how many variables' values cannot be immediately resolved (and thus pended to a stack) in their first appearance when incrementally reading the problem from left to right (\#Stack), (iii) and the number of unnecessary distractor equations (\#Dist.).
+For example, in the level 5 example in Table~\ref{table:tasks}, where \#Step is three and \#Stack is two, calculating \texttt{A} requires at least three steps of reasoning: \texttt{C(=1+2)=3}, \texttt{B(=2+3)=5}, and then \texttt{A(=1+5)=6}, and two variables need to be resolved before reaching \texttt{A}: \texttt{B} and \texttt{C}.

-\paragraph{Notation.} Formally, let $v$ denote a variable name sampled from the 26 letters of the English alphabet $\Sigma = \{\text{a}, \text{b}, \text{c}, \dots, \text{z}\}$, and $d$ a number sampled from the set of decimal digits $D = \{0, 1, 2, \ldots, 9\}$.
+\paragraph{Notation.} Formally, let $v$ denote a variable name sampled from the 26 letters of the English alphabet $\Sigma = \{\text{a}, \text{b}, \text{c}, \dots, \text{z}\}$, and $d$ denote a number sampled from the set of decimal digits $D = \{0, 1, 2, \ldots, 9\}$.
 Each instance consists of multiple equations $[e_1, e_2,\cdots, e_n]$ followed by a final query $q$.
 Each equation follows the format $v=d$, $v=d \pm d$, or $v=d \pm v$.
-We denote $i$-th variable to appear within an instance from the left as $v_i$.
-E.g., in the Level 5 example in Table~\ref{table:tasks}, $v_1=\texttt{A}$, $v_2=\texttt{B}$, and $v_3=\texttt{C}$.\footnote{For ease of reading, all examples throughout this paper use the uppercased variables \texttt{A}, \texttt{B}, \texttt{C}, and only the operator \texttt{+}.} The value assigned to a variable $v_i$ is denoted as $\$\{v_i\} \in D$.
+We denote $i$-th variable in an instance from the left as $v_i$; e.g., in the Level 5 example in Table~\ref{table:tasks}, $v_1=\texttt{A}$, $v_2=\texttt{B}$, and $v_3=\texttt{C}$.\footnote{For brevity, all examples in this paper use the uppercased variables \texttt{A}, \texttt{B}, \texttt{C}, and only the operator \texttt{+}, but the actual instances have a variety in the variable names and operator types.} The value assigned to a variable $v_i$ is denoted as $\$\{v_i\} \in D$.